0x00000042/wa-gun-law-summary/2020_WA_Gun_Laws.md

 ## Frames and Receivers

-**How should a dealer classify AR-15 lower receivers during a transfer?**
+**How should a dealer classify AR-15 lower receivers or pistol frames during a transfer?**

-Lowers, whether completed or stripped, should be transferred as an *other firearm* by the dealer as they do not yet meet the federal or state definitions of a *pistol* or a *rifle*.
+Genearlly, lowers, pistol frames, and other receivers, whether completed or stripped, should be transferred as an *other firearm* by the dealer as they do not yet meet the federal or state definitions of a *pistol* or a *rifle*.

+**Do the *semiautomatic assault rifle* provisions of I-1639 apply to AR-15 lower receivers?**

+No. A lower does not meet the state definition of a *rifle* or *semiautomatic assault rifle* in RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010) (23) and (26).

+**Do the state requirements on *pistol* transfers apply to pistol frames?**

+No. A pistol frame does not meet the state definition of a *pistol* in RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010) (22).

 **Is an AR-15 lower receiver with attached stock considered a *rifle*?**

 No. The ATF has specified that a lower is not a rifle until assembled with a barreled action.
 See [this article](https://www.typicalshooter.com/atf-putting-a-stock-on-an-ar-15-lower-does-not-make-it-a-rifle/) for more.

-**Do the** ***semiautomatic assault rifle*** **provisions of I-1639 apply to AR-15 lower receivers?**

-No. A lower does not meet the state definition of a *rifle* or *semiautomatic assault rifle* in RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010) (23) and (26).

-**Are upper receivers considered** ***firearms*** **subject to background check and transfer regulations?**
+**Are upper receivers considered *firearms* subject to background check and transfer regulations?**

 No. Upper receivers are unregulated by both federal and state law and may be shipped directly to your door.
-[See also](https://www.reddit.com/r/WA_guns/comments/ggq7zo/2020_wa_gun_law_faq_soliciting_questions/fqqig1m/).

-**How should a dealer classify pistol frames during a transfer?**

-Pistol frames, whether completed or stripped, should generally be transferred as an *other firearm* by the dealer as they do not yet meet the federal or state definitions of a *pistol*.

-**Aren't** ***frames and receivers*** **going to be subject to the state background check process similar to pistols soon?**
+**Aren't *frames and receivers* going to be subject to the state background check process similar to pistols soon?**

 Yes.
 The Legislature passed [HB 2555](https://app.leg.wa.gov/billsummary/?billNumber=2555&year=2020&initiative=False) earlier this year.
-It will require any *firearm frame or receiver* to be transferred similarly to pistols, though the annual background check provisions will not apply.
-Part (2) of that bill defines *firearm frame or receiver* to mirror the federal definition.
+It will require any *firearm frame or receiver* to be transferred similarly to pistols starting thirty days after the state centralized system becomes available.

-**When will** ***frames and receivers*** **be subject to the these changes**?

-Thirty days after the state centralized system becomes available.

 **What happens on July 1st with lowers and other frames or receivers?**

 Currently we don't know.
 The FBI and the state came to an agreement last year for the FBI to continue to run background checks for *others* until July 1, 2020 to give time for the state to take over responsibility.
-However, the state system will not be ready by July 1 and will need to come to agreement on another extension.
+However, the state system will not be ready by July 1 and so the state will need to come to agreement on another extension.
 If no extension is granted, then dealers will have no means to legally transfer an *other* type firearm until the state system becomes available, though I find that situation unlikely.

-**Do the state requirements on** ***pistol*** **transfers apply to pistol frames?**

-No. A pistol frame does not meet the state definition of a *pistol* in RCW [9.41.010](https://apps.leg.wa.gov/RCW/default.aspx?cite=9.41.010) (22).

 ## Curio & Relics